-The U.S. Department of Education requires SEAs and LEAs to prepare and disseminate information each year on school performance and progress and to post report cards annually on their websites on or before December 31 for the preceding year.
-The Clerc Center's 2021-22 report cards were posted in December 2022, and the 2022-23 will be posted in December 2023.
-The Clerc Center's results for the 2022-23 school year are available online at clerccenter.gallaudet.edu/assessments/.
+The U.S. Department of Education requires that state education agencies (SEAs) and local education agencies (LEAs) prepare and disseminate report cards each year on school performance and progress.
+As per guidance from the U.S. Department of Education, report cards must be posted annually on SEA and LEA websites on or before December 31 for the preceding school year.
+The Clerc Center has posted the report cards for the 2021-2022 school year on its website.